Terrain prickliness: theoretical grounds for high complexity viewsheds: Prickliness computation in 1.5D TIN terrains

 \subsection{Algorithm}

-For every internal and convex vertex $v$ in $T$, we compute $se(v)$ in constant time using the characterization given in Section~\ref{subsec:compl-15D}.
+For every internal and convex vertex $v$ in $T$, we compute the circular sector $se(v)$ in constant time, by combining the directions perpendicular to the two edges incident to $v$, as explained in Section~\ref{sec:compl-15D}.
 The prickliness of $T$ is the maximum number of sectors of type $se(v)$ whose intersection is non-empty.
-We sort the bounding angles of the sectors in $O(n \log n)$ time, and obtain the maximum in a single pass.
-Thus, we obtain:
+To compute it, first we sort the bounding angles of the sectors, distinguishing when a sector begins and when one ends.
+Then we go through them, in order, keeping track of how many sectors contain each sub-sector between two consecutive angles.
+The maximum number found is the prickliness.
+This can be done in $O(n \log n)$ time.